Is Document AI expensive?

 Checklist: Before You Start Processing

-- Decided on OCR vs. Form Parser based on needs
+- Decided on OCR vs. Form Parser based on structure needs.

 Bottom Line

-For most use cases, Document AI is cost-effective when compared to manual data entry or hiring offshore teams.
+For most use cases, Document AI is cost-effective when compared to manual data entry or outsourced review.

 Track every dollar.
 Optimize early.
 Scale confidently.